Before she takes any type of medication, Monica Janus makes the sign of the cross. And she never takes Tylenol.

 That’s because 36 years ago, three members of Janus’s family died suddenly after taking Tylenol capsules, which unbeknownst to them and the rest of the world at the time, had been filled with poison.

 “I remember running to my mom saying, ‘Please don’t die!’ and we kneeled by the bed and were praying and asking God to help our family.
-It was so scary,” Janus, who was 10 years old at the time, tells A&E Real Crime.
+It was so scary,” Janus, who was 10 years old at the time, tells A&E True Crime.
 “I’m still scared.”

 Someone had put cyanide inside Tylenol capsules, put them back in the bottles and randomly placed them on store shelves across the Chicago area.
 Seven people, including a 12-year-old girl, unsuspectingly took the pills and died.